What was George Jung's Net Worth?

-George Jung Net Worth: George Jung was an American former drug dealer who was the inspiration behind the 2001 movie "Blow", which starred Johnny Depp as Jung.
-At the time of his death, George Jung's net worth is minimal, but at the peak of his drug-running career, he was worth personally as much as $100 million.
+George Jung was an American former drug dealer who was the inspiration behind the 2001 movie "Blow", which starred Johnny Depp as Jung.
+At the time of his death, George Jung's net worth was minimal, but at the peak of his drug-running career, he was worth personally as much as $100 million.
 Jung was best known for developing a massive drug-running operation during the 70s and 80s.
 He was quite successful as a drug smuggler.
 At his peak, he was making as much as $30 million per month.